-The Hospital bed tax is an assessment of \$3,788 per licensed bed on hospitals operating in the District.
+The Hospital Bed Tax is an assessment of \$3,788 per licensed bed on hospitals operating in the District.
 Revenues from the assessment are dedicated to the Hospital Fund, a non-lapsing fund that is used to fund Medicaid services.
+This tax sunsets after 2014.